Skip to main content

 Bombycilla cedrorum

-About the Cedar Waxwing
+About Cedar Waxwing

 Size